-Hibernation is a mixture of traditional shut down and sleep mode primarily designed for laptops.
+Hibernation is a mixture of traditional shutdown and sleep modes primarily designed for laptops.
 When you instruct your PC to hibernate, it saves the current state of your PC, including open programs and documents, to your hard disk and then turns off your PC.
 Then when you start it up again, all your previous work is ready and waiting for your decision.
-Whereas sleep mode also doesn’t use any power, but it takes longer to start up again.
+Whereas sleep mode also doesn’t use any power, it takes longer to start up again.

 How to Turn On and Turn Off Hibernate in Windows 11?

 By default, the Hibernation feature is turned on; however, if you want to enable or disable it, you need to do the following:-